patsyngit/SoundLocationBachelorThesis/README.md

 * MATLABReceiveAndCalc.m (PC platform)
  Receive data from Arduino, convert it, and perform calculations to determine sound location.
 * RPIDataCalcFull.py (Raspberry Pi platform):
- Read data from .txt file convert it, and perform calculations to determine delays between signals from microphones.
+ Read data from .txt file, convert it, and perform calculations to determine delays between signals from microphones.
 * RPIDataCalcTruncated.py (Raspberry Pi platform):
  Read data from .txt file, truncate it, and perform calculations to determine delays between signals from microphones.
 * RPIRecordAndWrite.c (Raspberry Pi platform):